ba0f3/odbcn.nim/README.md

   * I don't know the scale of implementing async; I know async in Nim is very hard to extend at the moment, so this may be a futile effort
   * Will probably require existing structures to change
+* [ ] Add ORM table insert abstraction (getting table schema and generating structures)
+  * Possibly do this in a separate repo, to avoid bloat of features